 This is done through using strong verbs and other visual language.

-Writing Exercise #1:
+Show Don’t Tell Exercise #1:

-Read through your writing and circle every telling word you can find.
+Step 1: Read through your writing and circle every telling word you can find.
 Anything that explains one of the 5 senses.

-Then write down specifics for each.
+Step 2: Then write down specifics for each.
 If you heard someone creeping up behind you, how did you hear it?
 Was it crunching on gravel?
 Was it the shuffling of shoes against carpet?

 Once you have these, rewrite those sections by explaining how the senses manifested to you and not just what you sensed (detailed below in the next writing exercise).